6 Unforgettable Tuscany Itineraries: Your Guide to Exploring Italy's Most Beautiful Region

 Day 1: Siena

-- Begin in the Gothic splendor of Siena
+Begin in the Gothic splendor of

 - Tour the spectacular Duomo with its intricate marble floor